janroguska/janroguska/README.md

 * MongoDB
 * GraphQL

-I'm currently working on adding React.js to the list.
+I'm currently working to add React.js to the list.

 In my free time, I like to build Slack apps.
 Check out my latest one [here](https://app.slack.com/apps/A0158N64V1R-breaking-news).